Adron/adron.github.io/_working/contents/docs/data-diluvium-getting-started/index.md

 ---
-title: codeship series 01 getting golang going
+title: The Data Diluvium
 author: Adron Hall
-date: 2016-12-19:09:14:25
+date: 2016-1-17:09:16:17
 template: doc.jade
 ---
-I sat down recently to put a project together.
+Welcome to the first of more than a few blog entries on Data Diluvium.
+Data Diluvium is a project I've started focused around generating data for the purposes of testing, capacity, or whatever other needs might arise.

+Definition of ***data***

+1. :  factual information (as measurements or statistics) used as a basis for reasoning, discussion, or calculation <the data is plentiful and easily available — H. A. Gleason, Jr.> <comprehensive data on economic growth have been published — N. H. Jacoby>
+2. :  information output by a sensing device or organ that includes both useful and irrelevant or redundant information and must be processed to be meaningful
+3. :  information in numerical form that can be digitally transmitted or processed

+Definition of ***deluge*** which is the English version of the latin ***diluvium***.

+1. a :  an overflowing of the land by water. b :  a drenching rain "a deluge causing mudslides in the area".
+2. :  an overwhelming amount or number <received a deluge of angry phone calls>

+<span class="more"></span>

 The idea is to build a data generation service.
 Something that will generate random data in usable chunks; name generation, addresses, and related data.
 To get a wide range of use out of this capability I needed to build a web service application and a respective CLI (Command Line Interface) to go along with the web application.

 ## A Microservice is Born!